Aliases for PLAUR Gene

 PLAUR (Plasminogen Activator, Urokinase Receptor) is a Protein Coding gene.
 Diseases associated with PLAUR include ureter cancer and perforated corneal ulcer.
-Among its related pathways are Platelet activation, signaling and aggregation and Complement and coagulation cascades.
+Among its related pathways are Complement and coagulation cascades and Proteoglycans in cancer.
 GO annotations related to this gene include receptor binding and receptor activity.

 UniProtKB/Swiss-Prot for PLAUR Gene